dansal0807/harrypoter-search/README.md

 ![first_page](https://github.com/dansal0807/harrypoter-search/blob/main/imagens/first_page.jpeg)

 The application requires a login.
 It's embedded with a data base of users with SQLlite.
-If the user doesn't have a login, it must create one in "Registre":
+If the user doesn't have a login, it must create one in "Registre-se":

 ![register_page](https://github.com/dansal0807/harrypoter-search/blob/main/imagens/register_page.jpeg)